 Committee member changes may be made only for valid reasons, like a committee member's illness or absence from campus, but no change may be made without the approval of the graduate director and the Graduate School.
 Failure to complete satisfactorily the written or oral comprehensive examinations, in whole or in part, is not a valid reason for changing the make-up of the committee.

 Graduate school representatives

-A Graduate School representative is a member of the University's graduate faculty who is not a member of the World Languages and Literatures Department.
+A Graduate School representative is a member of the University's graduate faculty who is not a member of the Department of World Languages and Literatures.
 The student selects a representative who agrees to serve on the student's A-E Committee.
 Members who have served on previous committees, or who have expressed a willingness to serve include the following (students need not limit themselves to this list):